![]() ![]() |

 In the end-1990's, other vehicle classes also received border zone plates.

-These plates differ from the standard passenger plates in their different color and numbering schemes.
+These plates are different from non-border zone plates in their color and numbering schemes.

 Location North America Capital Ciudad de México [Mexico City] Main Religion Christianity Main Language Spanish History Independence from Spain in 1821 International Oval MEX ISO Code MX